 Control.
 Windows Forms is built upon an object-oriented type hierarchy.
-This means that items such as your TextBox and Button are derived from a base class Control.
+This means that items such as a TextBox and Button are derived from a base class Control.

 Example.
 To start, add several TextBox and Button controls to the enclosing Form.
 Next, add the Form1_Load event by double-clicking on the window itself.